There are two popular approaches:

-The USA is an irresistible honeypot for many Australian technology companies because of the vast opportunities and associated prestige.
-But for a small Aussie company of 20-60 staff, it can be distracting, expensive and tough to get traction across the Pacific.
+The USA is an irresistible honeypot for Australian technology companies because of the vast opportunities and associated prestige.
+But for a small Aussie company of 20-60 staff, it can be distracting, expensive and hard going to get traction across the Pacific.

-He must have been pretty convincing by phone, because it took the CEO 12 months to realise the full extent of the problem.
-By then, he'd spent serious money for salary, travel and accommodation, he'd distracted his key UK and Aussie tech resources in wild goose chases - and lost a precious year in a fast-moving, competitive market, and key customers in the UK and Australia were feeling neglected.
+By the time the CEO realised the full extent of the problem, he'd spent serious money on the guy's salary, travel and accommodation, and wasted his key UK and Aussie tech resources on wild goose chases.
+He'd lost a precious year in a fast-moving, competitive market, and key customers in the UK and Australia were feeling neglected.

 The same company had taken an entirely different and successful route to the UK, some years before the ill-fated foray into the US.

-We were advising the software vendor at the time, and it was clear that the most rewarding market niches were national security, defence and law enforcement.
-These organisations needed the smartest technology on the planet, and political correctness played no part in the decision process.
+When we started working with this company, it was clear that the most rewarding market niches were national security, defence and law enforcement.
+They all needed the smartest technology on the planet, and political correctness played no part in the decision process.
 As a result, we positioned the technology as Defence Grade Cyber Security.
 As this was a limited vertical in Australia, overseas markets were the obvious answer, but foreign prospects were even more impenetrable than local banks.

 Enterprise software has a long sales cycle, and it needs skilled people who can manage POCs (Proofs of Concept) and deployments, and keep existing/potential

 customers and partners happy over the long term.
-Fortunately, the company had a very experienced, senior sales person who was willing to go the UK
+Fortunately, the company had a very experienced senior sales person who was willing to go the UK for

 The strategy was to focus on building partnerships with IT systems integrators like BT, Capgemini and Logica, to help open doors to the big defence and intelligence contracts, and it worked.
 Sinead spent most of her time schmoozing these 'emissaries' and building strong relationships built on trust and performance.

-We backed her up with thought-leading White Papers that tackled issues of national security like Cyber Espionage, Insider Threats and gaining better Threat Intelligence, which Sinead used face-to-face and we used in targeted email campaigns.
+We backed her up with thought-leading White Papers that tackled issues of national security like Cyber Espionage, Insider Threats and gaining better Threat Intelligence, which Sinead used face-to-face contact and we supported her with targeted email campaigns.
 In these papers, together, we highlighted the vendor's superior knowledge and expertise at the 'serious end' of cyber security.